sorryshady/stats-507-assignment/README.md

 ---

-## 3. 🛠️ The Tech Stack (v2.0)
+## 3. The Tech Stack (v2.0)

-We have upgraded the stack to leverage the M4 Pro's neural engine and the iPhone's advanced optics.
+The stack leverages the M4 Pro's neural engine and the iPhone's advanced optics.

 | Component         | Technology             | Role               | Reason for Choice                                                              |
 | :---------------- | :--------------------- | :----------------- | :----------------------------------------------------------------------------- |